rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

     openstack help

 **Note**: You won't be able to use every command listed.
-The openstack client was written for use with recent development versions of OpenStack, so it includes support for some features that have not yet been implemented in the Rackspace Cloud.
+The `openstackclient` is written for use with recent development versions of OpenStack&reg;, so it includes support for some features that have not yet been implemented in the Rackspace Cloud.

 You can get more help for a subcommand by running the following command: